We often hear from business owners who are anxious to be ranked at the top of the first page of Google for the keywords they are targeting.

-It’s important to not get too hung up on what your website’s search position.
+It’s important to not get too hung up on your website’s search position.
 Why?
-While your average rank may provide a guideline of your website’s success in search, it is not the definitive measure of your website’s value.
+While your average rank may provide a guideline for your website’s success in search, it is not the definitive measure of your website’s value.

 The concept of “rank” isn’t as cut-and-dry as it used to be.
 Search results used to be fairly similar for all Google users.
 Nowadays, how your page ranks for each person will vary greatly based on a multitude of factors, including: